kamal98ETH/hardhat-fundContract/README.md

 # Crowdfunding Smart Contract

 This project is a tutorial on how to create a crowdfunding smart contract using Solidity and Hardhat.
-The tutorial was created by [insert name of tutorial creator] and can be found [insert link to tutorial].
+The tutorial was created by [Patrick Collins](https://github.com/PatrickAlphaC) and [freeCodeCamp](https://www.freecodecamp.org/) and can be found [here](https://github.com/smartcontractkit/full-blockchain-solidity-course-js#lesson-7-hardhat-fund-me).

-## Overview

-The crowdfunding smart contract allows users to create a campaign and specify a funding goal and deadline.
-Users can then contribute to the campaign and, if the funding goal is reached before the deadline, the creator can withdraw the funds to their account.
-If the funding goal is not reached by the deadline, the contributions are returned to the contributors.

 ## Features